cfce/chilin/docs/Installation.rst

 Installation
 ===============

-The two clones are synchronized between https://github.com/cfce/chilin/ and http://cistrome.org/chilin/_downloads/chilin.tgz.
+The two clones are synchronized between https://github.com/cfce/chilin/.
 We have packaged all dependent software and species-specific data into **.tar.gz**.

 Before installation, make sure that you have gcc, g++, make and java in place, we provide the installation for common system for these dependency.